thegridelectric/gridworks-protocol/docs/types/electric-meter-cac-gt.rst

 ElectricMeterCacGt
 ==========================
-Python pydantic class corresponding to json type `electric.meter.cac.gt`, version `000`.
+Python pydantic class corresponding to json type `electric.meter.cac.gt`, version `001`.

 .. autoclass:: gwproto.types.ElectricMeterCacGt
     :members:

 **ComponentAttributeClassId**:
-    - Description: ComponentAttributeClassId.
-Unique identifier for the device class (aka 'cac' or Component Attribute Class).
+    - Description: ComponentAttributeClassId.Unique identifier for the device class (aka 'cac' or Component Attribute Class).
 Authority is maintained by the World Registry.
     - Format: UuidCanonicalTextual

 **MakeModel**:
-    - Description: MakeModel.
-The brand name identifier for the electric meter (what you would specify in order to buy one).
+    - Description: MakeModel.The brand name identifier for the electric meter (what you would specify in order to buy one).

 **DisplayName**:
     - Description: Sample: EGauge 4030